Registered Professional Reporter

 RPR Job Analysis and references

-A Job Analysis that explains the relevant job experience, practice domains and tasks, and underlying knowledge and skills essential for an entry-level reporter is available by clicking here.
+The RPR Job Analysis explains the relevant job experience, practice domains and tasks, and underlying knowledge and skills essential for an entry-level reporter.

 A list of references for the Written Knowledge Test can be found on page two of the Job Analysis.

 What it takes to pass the RPR Exam

 To become a RPR, you must have the knowledge, skills, and ability to produce a high-quality verbatim record.
 The Written Knowledge Test, or WKT, is a 115*-question, multiple-choice test that focuses on three areas:

 - technology (22%)